adamsprompt/Build-a-Real-Time-IDS---Utilize-Python-and-Open-Source-Libraries/README.md

 - <b>Anomaly-Based IDS:</b> This system <i/>identifies unusual behavior</i> using heuristics and prediction algorithms that are trained on previously seen attack patterns.

 <h2>Building the Core IDS Components</h2>
-Our IDS will comprise of four main components:

-A packet capture system

-Traffic analysis module

-A detection engine

-An alert system
+There are four components our IDS is comprised of - a packet capture system, a traffic analysis module, a detection engine, and an alert system

-Building the Packet Capture Engine
+Building the Packet Capture Engine.

-Let’s start with the packet capture engine.
-We’ll use Scapy for this.
+<h3>The packet capture engine.</h3> We’ll use Scapy for this.
 Scapy is a networking library that allows us to perform network and network-related operations using Python.

-code:-
+<h4>Code:</h4>

-from scapy.all import sniff, IP, TCP from collections import defaultdict import threading import queue
+- From scapy.all, import sniff, IP, TCP
+- From collections, import defaultdict
+- Import threading
+- Import queue

-class PacketCapture:
+Class PacketCapture:
     def __init__(self):
         self.packet_queue = queue.Queue()
         self.stop_capture = threading.Event()